 The Plymouth Parks and Recreation Department has earned a sterling reputation for creative collaborations, vibrant volunteerism, and far-sighted environmental planning.
 The department offers extensive recreation programming, well used and maintained facilities, beautiful parks, and a great trail system.

 The city currently has 54 developed parks in its system, totaling over 1,600 acres.
-There Three public beaches, seven special use facilities, nine playfields and 45 city and school parks.
+There are three public beaches, seven special use facilities, nine playfields and 45 city and school parks.
 The department also maintains a 147-mile network of city, state, and regional trails that connects most neighborhoods to parks, schools and commercial areas.

-Plymouth Parks and Recreation is composed of eight divisions that provide leisure opportunities and services to the community:
+Plymouth Parks and Recreation is composed of seven divisions that provide leisure opportunities and services to the community:

 Provides staff support to the Parks and Recreation Department and to the Parks and Recreation Advisory Commission.